eliotharper/journey-builder-dev-guide/tmp/code-blog-releases-post.md

 ## Journey Builder for Apps Enhancements

-### Pictures in MobilePush Notifications in Android Devices (Nov 2014 Release)
+### Pictures in Android MobilePush Notifications (Nov 2014 Release)

-Pictures can now be included in MobilePush Notifications for Android Devices.
+Pictures can now be included in MobilePush Notifications for Android devices.
 This support adds impact to push notifications and can improve action rates.

 To enable picture notifications in Android devices, create a new `et_big_pic` custom key in Journey Builder for Apps SDK Explorer.